EchoRLiu/OV/README.md

 # Parameter Estimation and Model Selection for the Quantitative Analysis of Oncolytic Virus Therapy in Zebrafish Embryos

 ## Overview
-This repository contains the code accompanying the paper *Parameter Estimation and Model Selection for the Quantitative Analysis of Oncolytic Virus Therapy in Zebrafish Embryos*
+This repository contains the code accompanying the paper, *Parameter Estimation and Model Selection for the Quantitative Analysis of Oncolytic Virus Therapy in Zebrafish Embryos (submitted to IFAC DYCOPS 2025)*

 ## Requirement